apalache-mc/apalache/CONTRIBUTING.md

 We have configured our GitHub CI to automate the release process.
 The workflows are configured in [./.github/workflows/prepare-release.yml][] and [./.github/workflows/release.yml][].
+Maven publication is handled separately by [./.github/workflows/publish-to-maven-central.yml][].

-The process proceeds in two steps:
+The process proceeds in three steps:

 1. CI prepares a release, and opens a PR with the version changes and release notes.
 These are [manually via the GitHub UI][github-ui].